joselado/quantum-honeycomp/README.md

 The program has been developed to run in Linux machines.
 Execute the script "install" to compile all the necesary libraries, which will also add to your PATH the folder ../bin, where the script quantum-honeycomp is present.

+Alternatively, you can download the file "quantum-honeycomp-latest.tar", uncompress it and execute the script "install"

 This program uses several python libraries.
 For Debian/Ubuntu machines, a script called "autoinstall" will install all the necessary libraries.
 This program partially runs on Mac OSX, the user interface shows which modes can be executed in a mac machine.